holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/11_binary_iteration/lesson_plan.md

     - Pin counter for bowling alley
         - Why does the `+= 0` not matter?
         - Identify parts of "accumulator pattern" with terms
+        - Show how to use "iteration table" for pin counter
 - Review
     - Loops
     - Iteration loops, Range loops